The only true high compliance, access anywhere and infinitely scalable IT solution is to implement virtual desktops in a public cloud environment.

 Atlas Cloud offer fully or part managed DaaS services using Microsoft’s Azure public cloud infrastructure.

-Citrix Managed Desktops (CMD) is the cherry on top of WVD.
-If you’re looking for a virtual desktop that requires lower bandwidth and offers a super-fast user experience, CMD is worth its weight in gold.
+Citrix Virtual Apps and Desktops Standard for Azure (CVAD) is the cherry on top of AVD.
+If you’re looking for a virtual desktop that requires lower bandwidth and offers a super-fast user experience, CVAD for Azure is worth its weight in gold.

-As an experienced DaaS provider, Atlas Cloud can help you understand whether your organisation would require CMD on top of your WVD – and even take care of it all for you.
+As an experienced DaaS provider, Atlas Cloud can help you understand whether your organisation would require CVAD Standard for Azure on top of your AVD – and even take care of it all for you.

-For over ten years, we’ve specialised in the provision of Virtual Desktop technologies as Desktop-as-a-Service.
+For over ten years, as one of the preferred IT service providers UK wide, we’ve specialised in the provision of Virtual Desktop technologies as Desktop-as-a-Service.

 Over that time, we’ve developed close relationships with key vendors like Microsoft and Citrix and have seen our DaaS solutions win multiple high-profile awards.